 You can make NRT work for you!

 Think of NRT as a tool that is designed to help you quit smoking for good and that you can use as a part of your quit plan.
-The key with making NRT work for you is to have the right expectations at the outset of your quit journey.
+The key to making NRT work for you is to have the right expectations at the outset of your quit journey.
 Remember that there is no magic potion or one-size-fits-all approach that works for everybody.
 The key is to find what works for you, and it’s okay to take your time, experiment and try different things as you go about your quit journey.
 What’s important is that you find a plan that works for you.
 Get informed, enlist support and speak to your healthcare professional when you develop your quit plan.
-A combination of NRT with focused behavioural counselling is known to have helped many people quit successfully and stay smoke free, so reach out to a trained counsellor who can help you.
+A combination of NRT with focused behavioural counselling is known to have helped many people quit successfully and stay smoke-free, so reach out to a trained counsellor who can help you.